Ribbon has been used for centuries for clothing, home decor, and even hair accessories.

 Synthetic satin and synthetic velvet are not eco-friendly.

-Ribbon made from polyester, nylon, or rayon is also not eco-friendly.
-Any type of synthetic material is plastic and manufactured from petroleum and other chemicals.
+Ribbon made from polyester or nylon is also not eco-friendly.
+Any type of synthetic material manufactured from petroleum and other chemicals is plastic.

 However, most ribbon is usually dyed in different colors.